-WADA’s Anti-Doping e-Learning Platform (ADeL) offers access to all topics related to clean sport and Anti-Doping.
+WADA’s Anti-Doping and Learning Platform (ADEL) offers access to all topics related to clean sport and Anti-Doping.
 It offers courses for athletes, coaches, doctors, administrators and anyone interested in learning more about anti-doping and protecting the values of clean sport.

 Therapeutic Use Exemption (TUE)

-All athletes in the IOF Registered Testing Pool, and all athletes taking part in IOF Major Events (in this context: World Cup, World Championships, Junior World Championships, Regional Championships, in any of the recognised disciplines) and needing any medication/treatment that is on the WADA Prohibited list, must apply for a TUE from the IOF.
-Other athletes should apply to their National Anti-Doping Organisation.
+All athletes in the IOF Registered Testing Pool, and all athletes taking part in IOF Major Events (in this context: World Cup, Senior World Championships, Junior World Championships, Senior Regional Championships, in any of the recognised disciplines) and needing any medication/treatment that is on the WADA Prohibited list, must apply for a TUE from the IOF.
+(Other athletes should apply to their National Anti-Doping Organisation.)

-Note: when submitting an TUE Application to the IOF, all documentation must be submitted in English.
+Note: when submitting an TUE Application, all documentation must be submitted in English.